 Module 2 defines the core elements of the SQF Code that provide protection and assurance and are required to be implemented by all sites seeking SQF certification.
 It forms the foundation of the site's SQF System.
-It includes the commitment of site management to maintain a safe food supply and the management processes that must be in place to do so; the HACCP plan(s) that identify and control hazards; the HACCP food safety plan (s) that identifies threats and defines their control; product traceability and recall; control of foods containing allergens and other foods requiring identity preservation; and staff training requirements.
+It includes the commitment of site management to maintain a safe food supply and the management processes that must be in place to do so and it also points to the industry specific prerequisite programs that are found in applicable modules 5,6,7 and 8 of the SQF Food Safety Code for